csdavio/PythonMusicPlayer/README.md

 This was an assignment final for my collegiate python programming course.

 NOTE:
-All songs attached are royaltee free!
+All songs attached are royalty free!
 Credits to the artists
 - NverAvetyanMusic
 - umbrealla
 - AlexMakeMusic